stats4sd/laravel-file-util/README.md

 Both import and export operations use and require the [Laravel Excel](https://docs.laravel-excel.com/3.1) package.

 ## Exporting Data through a Laravel Backpack Crud panel
-The ExportOperation lets you link an Export class built with Laravel Excel to your Crud panel.
+The ExportOperation lets you link an ModelExport class built with Laravel Excel to your Crud panel.

 How to add an Excel Export:

-1. Build your Export operation class as described [here](https://docs.laravel-excel.com/3.1/exports/)
+1. Build your ModelExport class as described [here](https://docs.laravel-excel.com/3.1/exports/)
- - To test this operation class, start with the most basic version of an export (e.g. impliment FromCollection and just get some items from your CRUD's model.
+ - To test this operation class, start with the most basic version of an export (e.g. implement FromCollection and just get some items from your CRUD's model.
 You can always add things later to customise your export.

 ```php
 <?php